Enoarch/POPs/README.md

  theme
  > CSS Theme
- > Currently, three Graphic themes are available : lagoon, vador, Green Forest and RTE
+ > Currently, four Graphic themes are available : lagoon, vador, Green Forest and RTE

  width
  > Width of the popup (default value is 600px, note that all ordinary Units of measurement are available)